 This percentage represents the number of people that came was on the step directly to the left, completed the action, and went to the next step.

 A solid line represents a possible flow a site visitor can take.
 We'll always try to show the number for solid lines.
 So if you want to see a percentage between steps, use a solid line.
-Otherwise, use a dotted or ghost line.
+Otherwise, use a dashed line.

 If you have any questions or need further clarification with understanding the canvas, remember to reach out to our support team anytime by emailing firstname.lastname@example.org, we are always ready to assist you!